facebookresearch/eft/README_run_eft.md

-# Running EFT in you local machines
+# Running EFT in your machines

 Here, we show EFT fitting procedure by using COCO 2014 as example.
 You may use other dataset similarly.

-We call the root folder of this repo as "."

 ## Additional Setting
 - Download extra data from [SPIN](https://github.com/nkolot/SPIN):
 ```
 sh scripts/download_spin_data.sh
 ```
-You can see new files in "./extradata/spin/"
+You can see the downloaded files in "./extradata/spin/"

 - Download preprocessed pose_regressor models
 ```